SPARTA

 AmbiBIN_GUI

-A binaural Ambisonic decoder for headphone playback of Ambisonic signals (aka spherical harmonic or B-format signals), with a built-in rotator and head-tracking support via OSC messages.
-The plug-in also allows the user to import their own HRIRs via the SOFA standard.
+A binaural Ambisonic decoder with head-tracking support via OSC messages.
+The plug-in also supports importing custom HRIRs via the SOFA standard.
 The default HRIR set is an 836-point simulation of a Kemar Dummy head, courtesy of Genelec AuralID.
 The plug-in offers a variety of different decoding methods, including: Least-Squares (LS), Spatial re-sampling (SPR, virtual loudspeakers), Time-Alignment (TA) [10], and Magnitude Least-Squares (MagLS) [11].
 It can also impose a diffuse-coherence constraint for the current decoder, as described in [10].

 AmbiDEC

-A frequency-dependent Ambisonic decoder for loudspeakers.
-The loudspeaker directions can be user-specified for up to 64 channels, or alternatively presets for popular 2D and 3D set-ups can be selected.
-For headphone reproduction, the loudspeaker audio is convolved with interpolated HRTFs for each loudspeaker direction (i.e. virtual loudspeaker decoding).
+A frequency-dependent Ambisonic decoder.
+The loudspeaker directions can be user-specified for up to 128 channels, or alternatively presets for popular 2D and 3D set-ups can be selected.
+Optionally the loudspeaker audio can be convolved with interpolated HRTFs for each loudspeaker direction (i.e. virtual loudspeaker decoding).
 The plug-in also permits importing custom HRIRs via the SOFA standard.

-The plug-in employs a dual decoding approach, whereby different decoder settings may be selected for the low and high frequencies, and this cross-over frequency may be dictated by the user.
+The plug-in employs a dual decoding approach, whereby different decoder settings may be selected for the low and high frequencies.
 Several ambisonic decoders have been integrated, including the All-Round Ambisonic Decoder (AllRAD) [1] and Energy-Preserving Ambisonic Decoder (EPAD) [2].
 The popular max-rE weighting/spatial-tapering [1] may also be enabled for either decoder.
-Furthermore, in the case of non-ideal Ambisonic signals as input (i.e. those derived from physical/simulated microphone arrays), the decoding order may be specified for the appropriate frequency ranges; where energy-preserving (EP) or amplitude-preserving (AP) normalisation is used to maintain consistent loudness between different decoding orders.
-This feature may also be used creatively.
+Different decoding orders may also be specified for different frequency ranges.

 Note that when the loudspeakers are uniformly distributed (e.g. a t-design), all of the included decoding approaches, except for AllRAD, become equivalent.
 The benefits of the Mode-Matching decoding (MMD), AllRAD and EPAD approaches may be observed for non-uniform arrangements (22.x for example).